thechangelog/changelog.com/README.md

 If you are running on macOS or Linux, all the above commands are available as make targets (e.g. `build` &amp; `contrib`).
 Learn about all available commands by running `make` in your terminal.

+By default, macOS ships with GNU Make v3.81.
+Our Makefile requires GNU Make >= 4 which can be installed via `brew install make`.
+By default, the make version that brew installs is invoked via `gmake`.
+For more info, see `brew info make`.

 Please remember that we have a product roadmap in mind so [open an issue](https://github.com/thechangelog/changelog.com/issues) about the feature you'd like to contribute before putting the time in to code it up.
 We'd hate for you to waste _any_ of your time building something that may ultimately fall on the cutting room floor.

 ### Why is Docker for Mac slow?